lappd-daq/acdc-daq-revc/README.md

 ./oscilloscope/settings.gnu 	-> sets the axis limits, labels as well as line and point settings ./oscilloscope/settings_raw.gnu	-> sets the y axis to arbitrary numbers from 0 to 4095 instead od mV ./oscilloscope/liveplot.gnu		-> contains all the plot handling, especially the seperation into 5 PSEC chips and the repeated updating
+./oscilloscope/liveplot_b2.gnu	-> experimental plot mode in which 60 channels (2 acdc boards) are plotted instead of 30.
+A promt will ask for this
 ```
 ## Data format
 The new data format saves all available channels for up to 8 ACDC boards including the metadata into one file.
 The structure is